theapache64/compose-bird/README.md

 ## 🚛 Moved

-- This repository has moved to [compose-jb/web-compose-bird](https://github.com/JetBrains/compose-jb/tree/master/examples/web-compose-bird).
+- This repository has been moved to [compose-jb/web-compose-bird](https://github.com/JetBrains/compose-jb/tree/master/examples/web-compose-bird).
 You can find the updated version there.

 ## 🏃 Run